BPN Advice Newsletter Policies

 This means that you may not recommend yourself when replying to an advice

-website, etc. or making statements such as "If you'd like to talk further, please call me"
+question.
+This includes signing your post with a work email signature or making statements such as "If you'd like to talk further, please call me"

 or "I offer a free initial consultation, please call me."